Official Competition: Plot

 One day during rehearsals, Félix tells Lola and Iván that he has been diagnosed with pancreatic cancer and is on palliative care, hoping that Rivalry will be his final masterpiece.
 Iván privately suggests to Lola that he could double up in order to play both brothers if Félix ends up unable to complete the project.
 Felix later confesses to them both that his diagnosis was a lie that he used in order to prove to the pair that he could fool them with his acting.
 Iván commends his performance and tells him that he believes Félix to be a better actor than he is, before revealing that this too was a lie as payback.

 Eventually, they reach the final scene of the film, where Félix's character murders Iván's and takes over his brother's life.
 At a party held by Humberto to commemorate the film starting shooting, Félix overhears Iván describe him as the worst actor he has ever worked with.
-Félix confronts him on the roof of the building, where Iván attempts to punch Félix who accidentally throws him from the roof, rendering him comatose.
-Assuming that he must have jumped, Iván's wife is comforted by Félix; however, Lola seems to recognize that Félix is merely acting surprised at the incident.
+Félix confronts him on a mezzanine floor within the building.
+Iván attempts to punch Félix who dodges the blow, causing Ivan to fall from the mezzanine level to a hard floor below.
+He looks dead but has been rendered comatose.
+Iván's wife, assuming that he must have jumped, is comforted by Félix.
+Lola seems to recognize that Félix is merely acting.

+There is a montage of what everyone ends up doing next.
 The film proceeds to shooting, with both roles played by Félix.
 At a post-screening Q&A, Lola bluntly denies any perceived meaning that the critics read into her film and gives one-word answers.
-In the final scenes narrated by Lola who directly addresses the audience, Humberto decides to finance a bridge, Félix returns to Hollywood projects and Iván wakes from his coma and curses Félix's name.
+In the final scenes narrated by Lola who directly addresses the audience, Suárez decides to finance a bridge, Félix returns to Hollywood projects and Iván wakes from his coma and curses Félix's name.